Maksym-Marko/create-payment-for-client/readme.txt

 	You can create a payment request for your client.
 This plugin will create special link for the client.
 </p>
 <p>
-	Your client will receive email with details of future payment and can pay for you by bill on your website.
+	Your customer will receive an email with the details of the upcoming payment and will be able to pay you via an invoice on your website.
 </p>

 <h3><b>Donation page</b></h3>